P4o1o/Dysdera/README.md

 ### Disclamer
-This is not an end project.
+This is not a finished project.
 If you have something to add, do it!

 #